grog36/Lyric-Master/README.md

       https://www.musixmatch.com/lyrics/LINKIN-PARK/Numb
       https://www.musixmatch.com/lyrics/Ana-Mena/Un-Millón-de-Lunas
       ```
+    * *Make sure that each line is a single link and there are no weird white spaces*
+  * open the terminal and navigate to your extracted folder (using the cd command)
-  * Navigate to the repository directory and run the 'get-lyrics.js' file using your terminal
+  * run the 'get-lyrics.js' file using your terminal
     ```bash
     node get-lyrics.js
     ```